 The Certificate in Teaching and Learning in Higher Education is a free, optional, non-credit program for Lakehead University graduate students that introduces practical aspects of teaching in Canada at the post-secondary level.

-Six of the eight modules use open educational resources prepared by Queen’s University, Western University, and University of Waterloo, and the remaining two were developed locally to round out the program.
+Six of the seven required modules were prepared by Queen’s University, Western University, and University of Waterloo, and the Indigenous focused module was developed locally.

 1. Fall Term

 - Principles of Course Design